-Vantage point surveys will be undertaken monthly during operational years 1, 2, 3, 5, 10 and 15 of the lifetime of the wind farm.
-The methodology for vantage point watches will follow guidelines issued by the SNH (2009) and SNH (2017).
-The proposed vantage point watches will adhere to a minimum of 36 hours/VP per season as per guidelines issued by SNH.
-Monthly visits will be undertaken between January and December inclusive.
-During each visit, six-hour vantage point watches will be undertaken from each fixed vantage point location that offers an un-interrupted view of the study area.
-Vantage points will be undertaken from the same locations that pre-planning surveys which informed the EIAR application of the proposed development (i.e. VPs 1, 2, 3, 4, 5, 6, 7, 8, 9 and 10).
+Vantage point surveys will be timed to coincide with the breeding survey period (March to August inclusive), with an emphasis on breeding hen harrier, for each monitoring year.
+Methodology for vantage point watches will follow guidelines issued by the SNH (2009) and SNH (2017).
+The proposed vantage point watches will adhere to a minimum of 36 hours/VP during the breeding survey season as per guidelines issued by SNH.
+Monthly visits will be undertaken between March and August inclusive.
+During each visit, six-hour vantage point watches will be undertaken from a fixed vantage point location that offers an un-interrupted view of the study area.
+Vantage points will be undertaken from the same locations as pre-planning surveys which informed the EIAR application of the proposed development (i.e. VP1, VP2, VP3, VP4).
 Vantage point surveys will be timed to provide a spread over the full daylight period including dawn and dusk watches to coincide with the highest periods of bird activity.
 Behavioural categories for the observation of bird interactions with operational wind farms will be in line with terminology outlined by Meredith et al., (2002).

-Distribution and Abundance Surveys
+Distribution & Abundance Surveys